-- TRAIN: Training a caring, confident, and competent workforce in up-to-date suicide safer care
+- TRAIN a caring, confident, and competent staff in up-to-date suicide care

-- IDENTIFY: Identifying patients or clients with suicide risk via comprehensive screenings
+- IDENTIFY patients or clients with suicide risk via comprehensive screenings

-- ENGAGE: Engaging all individuals at-risk of suicide in a suicide care management plan
+- ENGAGE all individuals at-risk of suicide in a suicide care management plan

-- TREAT: Treating individuals with suicidal thoughts and behavior via evidence-based treatments
+- TREAT individuals with suicidal thoughts and behavior via evidence-based treatments

-- TRANSITION: Transitioning indivduals through care with warm hand-offs and supportive contacts
+- TRANSITION individuals through care with warm hand-offs and supportive contacts

-- IMPROVE: Improving policies and procedures through a continuous quality improvement plan
+- IMPROVE policies and procedures through a continuous quality improvement plan

 - The organization’s policy specifies a program for preventing compassion fatigue among all staff who interact with patients at risk of suicide.